 Choosing a higher wattage power supply does not necessarily mean you can run longer lengths of LED tape light.
 However, it will allow for more lighting legs in an array design.
-Exceeding the maximum lengths in the chart at the end of this manual will cause LEDs farthest from the power supply to appear dimmer when at 100% brightness due to voltage drop.
+Exceeding the lengths in the following chart will cause LEDs farthest from the power supply to appear dimmer when at 100% brightness due to voltage drop.
 Using a higher wattage power supply will not reduce the effect of voltage drop.